 FAU Libraries house approximately 3.7 million items and provide access to over 80,000 electronic journals, nearly 500 databases, and a growing collection of e-books and streaming videos.
 The Libraries house many distinctive collections including artist's books, sound recordings, print music, rare books and manuscripts, and University Archives.
 The Digital Library creates online collections from unique materials from Special Collections and University Archives and serves as the University's repository for the intellectual output created on campus.

 The Libraries offer multifaceted instructional services including workshops, research consultations, tutorials and webcasts as well as broad-based creative outreach programming that encourages student and public engagement.
-The Libraries maintain formal relationships with the Center for Research Libraries, the State University Libraries (through the Florida Virtual Campus) and area libraries in the Southeast Florida Library Information Network.
+The Libraries maintain formal relationships with the State University Libraries (through the Florida Virtual Campus) and area libraries in the Southeast Florida Library Information Network.
 The Libraries have an annual budget of approximately $8 million with over 90 faculty and staff to support its mission.

 About the Department